-New impervious cover and storm water: The gravel staging area near the sediment bag placement area will be decommissioned as part of the completion activities.
-As such, no impervious cover or stormwater created; thus, the sediment removal and sediment bag placement will not degrade or harm downgradient wetlands or waters of the U.S./State of Oregon.
+New impervious cover and storm water: The temporary gravel driveway near the sediment bag placement area will be decommissioned when the sediment is excavated from the sediment bag, then hauled to an approved disposal location.
+As such, no impervious cover or stormwater created.
+The temporary sediment bag placement area will be surrounded by filter fencing to avoid damage to downgradient wetlands or waters of the U.S./State of Oregon.